near/nearcore/CONTRIBUTING.md

 # After the PR is submitted

 1. We have a CI process configured to run various tests on each PR.
-If the CI fails on your PR, you need to fix it before it will be reviewed.
+All tests need to pass before your PR can be merged.
-2. Once the CI passes, you should expect the first feedback to appear within one business day.
+2. When the CI is green and comments from the reviewer(s) have been addressed, they should approve the PR enabling you to merge it.
-3. When all the comments have been addressed and all the reviewers are satisfied, they will approve your PR.
-You can now add the `S-automerge` label on it to instruct Github to merge the PR.
+3. You can use the `S-automerge` label to instruct Github to put the PR in the merge queue with other approved PRs so you do not have to manually look for a window to merge it.

 # Code review process